How to use UX to design high-converting cold emails, calls, and product demos

 So, what does this have to do with sales?

-Just like good UX design in software keeps customers using a product, thinking about the full user experience of your sales emails, calls, and demos keeps prospects engaged and interested.
+Just like a good UX designer in software keeps customers using a product, thinking about the full user experience of your sales emails, calls, and demos keeps prospects engaged and interested.
 The better the experience, the better your open and response rates, retention, and conversion.

 All it takes is constantly asking yourself: What is my prospect experiencing right now?